Cumulants and Correlation Functions of Net-proton, Proton and Antiproton Multiplicity Distributions in Au+Au Collisions at energies available at the BNL Relativistic Heavy Ion Collider: Introduction

 \subsubsection{Energy dependence}

-Figure~\ref{Fig:fitting_SDKV} shows the collision-energy dependence of cumulant ratios (1) $\sigma^{2}/M$, (2) $S\sigma $ and (3) $\kappa\sigma^{2}$ of net-proton distributions for 0-5\% central Au+Au collisions from $\sqrt{s_\mathrm{NN}}$ = 7.7 - 62.4 GeV.
-As shown in Fig.~\ref{Fig:fitting_SDKV}, a polynomial of order four (five) well describes the plotted collision-energy dependence of $\kappa\sigma^{2}$ ($S\sigma$) of net-proton distributions for central Au+Au collisions with a $\chi^{2}$/ndf = 1.3(0.72).
+Figure~\ref{Fig:fitting_SDKV} shows the collision-energy dependence of cumulant ratios (a) $\sigma^{2}/M$, (b) $S\sigma $ and (c) $\kappa\sigma^{2}$ of net-proton distributions for 0-5\% central Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 7.7 - 62.4 GeV.
+As shown in Fig.~\ref{Fig:fitting_SDKV}, a polynomial of order 4 (5) well describes the plotted collision-energy dependence of $\kappa\sigma^{2}$ ($S\sigma$) of net-proton distributions for central Au+Au collisions with a $\chi^{2}$/ndf = 1.3(0.72).
 The local derivative of the fitted polynomial function shown in the lower panel of Fig.~\ref{Fig:fitting_SDKV} changes sign, demonstrating the non-monotonic variation of the measurements with respect to collision energy.
 The statistical and systematic uncertainties on derivatives are obtained by randomly varying the data points at each energy within their statistical and systematic uncertainties.